agilmarga28/NewTokyo/README.md

 npm start
 ```
 ###
-TEC-Music is a discord music bot
+Tokyo-Music is a discord music bot
 If you liked this repository, feel free to leave a star ⭐ to help promote !